Marion Schmid (LèsL Sorbonne Nouvelle, PhD Cantab, Habilitation à diriger les recherches)

 Background

 A graduate of the Sorbonne Nouvelle (LèsL) and of the University of Cambridge (PhD), and a former Junior Research Fellow at Christ’s College Cambridge, Marion joined French and Francophone Studies at the University of Edinburgh in 1997.
-She has held Visiting Professorships in the Department of Modern Languages at the University of São Paulo (Summer 2013) and in the Comparative Literature Department at the Université François Rabelais, Tours (Winter Semester 2003).
+She has held Visiting Professorships at the École des Arts de la Sorbonne, Université Paris 1-Panthéon Sorbonne (Easter 2023), in the Department of Modern Languages at the University of São Paulo (Summer 2013), and in the Comparative Literature Department at the Université François Rabelais, Tours (Winter Semester 2003).
 She became a Professor of French Literature and Film in 2012.

-Marion has published extensively on modern French and Francophone literature and visual culture, with a special emphasis on the work of Marcel Proust, New Wave and post-New Wave cinema, screen adaptation, and questions of intermediality more widely.
+Marion has published extensively on French and Francophone literature and visual culture of the modern and contemporary period, with a particular focus on the work of Marcel Proust, New Wave and post-New Wave cinema, screen adaptation and intermediality.
 She is the author of Intermedial Dialogues: The French New Wave and the Other Arts (2019), Chantal Akerman (2010), Proust dans la décadence (2008), Proust at the Movies (2005, with Martine Beugnet) and Processes of Literary Creation: Flaubert and Proust (1998).

-Together with Dr Hugues Azérad (University of Cambridge) she co-edits the book series European Connections: Studies in Comparative Literature, Intermediality and Aesthetics:
+Together with Prof Hugues Azérad (University of Cambridge) she co-edits the book series European Connections: Studies in Comparative Literature, Intermediality and Aesthetics:

 https://www.peterlang.com/view/serial/EC